SOAP connection

 is located either in the same directory or on a path relative to the WSDL being loaded. -

-Select Existing: Use the dropdown to select from an existing WSDL file that has previously been used in the current project.
+Select existing: Choose from WSDL files previously used in the current project.

 -